Abu-Sayid/notesApp/README.md

     npm run dev

-// to launch your react project in your browser
+// to launch the react project in your browser